2022 Copa Constitució

 The 2022 Copa Constitució was the 30th edition of the Andorran national football knockout tournament.
 The opening round of this edition of the cup was played on 16 January 2022.

 Sant Julià were the defending champions after winning the previous final over Atlètic Club d'Escaldes by a score of 2–1.

 Schedule

 First round

 Twelve clubs competed in the first round.
-The matches were played on played on 16 January 2022.
+The matches were played on 16 January 2022.